YumeT023/Trans-postgres/README.md

 ### Database

-The [Database](https://github.com/YumeT023/Trans-postgres/tree/main/Database) part will contains two parts.
+The [Database](https://github.com/YumeT023/Trans-postgres/tree/main/Database) basically contains two parts.

 - _Transport.sql_ : contains the database creation querie.
 - _Queries.sql_ : contains all the basic SELECT queries

 ### FakerJs

-The [FakerJs](https://github.com/YumeT023/Trans-postgres/tree/main/FakerJs) part is the javascript code containing the script used to generate all the insert in each table
+The [FakerJs](https://github.com/YumeT023/Trans-postgres/tree/main/FakerJs) part is the javascript code containing the script used to generate all the insert in each table (using FakerJs)